psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Upgrade Notice ==

+= 2.1.4 =
+Introduces Nginx Cache Analyzer, safexec hardened execution, Purge Scope for related pages, and a Setup Wizard.
+Recommended upgrade for all users.

+= 2.1.3 =
+Security patch for CVE-2025-6213.
+Upgrade immediately.

 = 2.0.1 =

-* Important fixes for function/class/define/namespace/option names.
+Important fixes for function/class/define/namespace/option names.
+Internationalization and security improvements.
-* Properly enqueued inline JavaScript.
-* Internationalization and security improvements.

 == Credits ==

 This plugin is developed and maintained by Hasan CALISIR.

+== Privacy Policy ==

+Prior to version 2.1.5, NPP optionally collected basic anonymous usage data when users explicitly opted in.
+As of version 2.1.5, all data collection and the opt-in mechanism have been completely removed.
+NPP collects no data whatsoever.

 == Support ==